rjkroege/wikitools/README.md

 and use that view (which can be decorated in some fashion) or fall back to displaying the article with Marked*

-* the `wikimake` tool doesn't really need to exist here.
+The `wikimake` tool doesn't really need to exist here.
 Instead, I need to configure the `git.liqui.org` to display the articles correctly even when they have metadata.
 Also, I can add some kind of additional tooling as a docker that can add supplemental information